sailod/DRF_VUE/Readme.md

 2. once you published poll everybody that logged in can vote for it but just single time (enforced via IP detection)
 3. only the publisher of the poll can delete it
 ## Run the app
-in case you want to use preconfigured DB with data:
 ```
 docker compose up
 ```